 We’re currently working to ensure that Medicaid funding is preserved at the federal level, and that children and people who have disabilities of all ages are able to retain current eligibility and benefits.
 As disability advocates, we’re also working at the state level to ensure that children with Dravet syndrome who are eligible for Medical Assistance have access to a needed medication.

 We’ve been involved in a wide range of policy issues from advocating for telemedicine parity, to reforming the current medication prior authorization process, to making changes to the Minnesota Health Records Act to allow medical records to be shared in a timelier manner.
 We continue to work with elected officials at all levels of government to make sure that Gillette and our families have a voice when policy decisions are made.

 If you want to become involved with our health care advocacy efforts, or share an issue that’s important to you, please email firstname.lastname@example.org.

 In 2016, Gillette Children’s Specialty Healthcare (“Gillette”) contracted with Wilder Research (“Wilder”) to complete a community health needs assessment (CHNA) as part of policies under the Patient Protection and Affordable Care Act.
 What follows is an executive summary of our priorities for the next CHNA period 2017-2020.
-Or, you can view the full Gillette Children's Specialty Healthcare Community Health Needs Assessment (PDF).
-Please contact firstname.lastname@example.org if you have questions.
+Or, you can view the full Gillette Children's Specialty Healthcare Community Health Needs Assessment (PDF) and our implementation grid (PDF).
+Please contact TaraSwedberg@gillettechildrens.com if you have questions.

 Despite the diversity of the children and adults that we care for at Gillette, caregivers and community providers have expressed a desire for individualized support to meet the needs of their child and family (or patient).
 Specific priorities and goals identified are: